 13. Many practicum placements require drug screens, criminal background checks, and other compliance requirements.
 If you have personal preferences or foreseeable concerns about any of the items listed below (e.g., religious exemptions, issues accessing records, medical concerns, pending charges), please feel free to comment below.

-- CHHS Drug Screening Criminal Background Acknowledgement Agreement Form

-- Criminal Background Check

-- 12 Panel Drug Screening

-- CPR and/or First Aid Certification

-- Other paperwork/trainings required by the site

-- CHHS Bloodborne Pathogens Training

-14. All students must review, sign, and submit the CHHS Criminal Background Check and Drug Screening form.

-This can be found here: https://health.charlotte.edu/wp- content/uploads/sites/371/2023/05/CBC-DS-Form-2015.pdf

-15. Please upload a current version of your resume.
+If you have no concerns or preferences please type none, no, or N/A. CHHS Drug Screening Criminal Background Acknowledgement Agreement Form Criminal Background Check 12 Panel Drug Screening CPR and/or First Aid Certification Other paperwork/trainings required by the site CHHS Bloodborne Pathogens Training 14.
+All students must review, sign, and submit the CHHS Criminal Background Check and Drug Screening form.
+This can be found here: https://health.charlotte.edu/wp-content/uploads/sites/371/2023/05/CBC-DS-Form-2015.pdf Files submitted: 15.
+Please upload a current version of your resume.
+Files submitted: 16.
 Your resume will be shared with prospective practicum agencies.
-Please check below to acknowledge that your External Application (submitted via Canvas) and your resume will be shared with prospective field agencies.
+Please check below to acknowledge that your External Application (submitted via Canvas) and your resume will be shared with prospective field agencies. shared with prospective field agencies.
+Check all that apply.

-I acknowledge that my $\ensuremath{External}$ Application and my resume will be shared with prospective r ora cticum agencies.